Associated payments to family

 You may also qualify for certain payments under the Armed Forces Compensation Scheme such as Survivors’ Guaranteed Income Payment, Child Payments and Bereavement Grant.
 Bereavement grant is tax-free

-You may be entitled to bereavement support payment if you husband, wife or civil partner died on or after 6 April 2017.
+You may be entitled to bereavement support payment if your husband, wife or civil partner died on or after 6 April 2017.
 You may be entitled to bereavement allowance or bereavement payment or widowed parent’s allowance if your husband, wife or civil partner died before 6 April 2017.

 Where can I find more information?